Exalt24/Exalt24/README.md

 </div>

-*The green squares are proof I touch grass between commits.*

 ## Let's talk tech (or argue about tabs vs spaces)

 I respond to emails surprisingly fast for someone who codes all day.
 Down for conversations about: